drequeceler/appgyver-js-api/topics/events/events.md

 # AG.events

 The **AG.events** namespace gives access to various event listeners that get fired when specific conditions are met.
-These event listeners are view-specific, meaning that an event listener added to one view won't get fired in another and so on.
+These event listeners are webview-specific, meaning that an event listener added to one webview won't get fired when the condition is met in another webview.

-### Edge mode notes

-Currently, `focus` has extended functionality in Edge mode (e.g. registering going to the home screen and back) and `lostFocus` only works in Edge mode.

 ## Methods